Budapestby VisitCity Guides

 Szentendre's renowned cukrászdák serve artisanal Hungarian cakes in charming historic settings

-Margaretta Cukrászda, tucked away on Görög utca just off Fő tér, specializes in homemade ice cream during summer months alongside classic Hungarian cakes.
-The intimate setting provides a welcome respite during intensive sightseeing sessions.
+Margaretta Cukrászda is tucked away on Görög utca just off Fő tér and specializes in homemade ice cream during summer plus classic Hungarian cakes.
+The intimate setting gives you a nice break during intensive sightseeing.

 Traditional Hungarian Cuisine

-For authentic Hungarian flavors, Aranysárkány Vendéglő stands as a long-established institution since 1977.
-This traditional restaurant on Alkotmány utca serves classic dishes like Gulyásleves (goulash soup) and Sólet füstölt libamellel (cholent with smoked goose breast) in a rustic setting that epitomizes Hungarian dining culture.
+For authentic Hungarian flavors, Aranysárkány Vendéglő has been around since 1977.
+This traditional restaurant on Alkotmány utca serves classic dishes like Gulyásleves (goulash soup) and Sólet füstölt libamellel (cholent with smoked goose breast) in a rustic setting that really captures Hungarian dining culture.

-The restaurant's traditional décor creates an authentic ambiance, while outdoor seating on cobbled streets adds to the charm during pleasant weather.
-Main courses typically range from 5,000 to 7,500 HUF, reflecting the quality ingredients and traditional preparation methods.
-Reservations are highly recommended, especially during summer and weekends.
+The restaurant's traditional décor creates an authentic atmosphere, and outdoor seating on cobbled streets adds charm during nice weather.
+Main courses usually run 5,000 to 7,500 HUF, which reflects the quality ingredients and traditional preparation methods.
+We always recommend making reservations, especially during summer and weekends.

 Bowl of traditional Hungarian goulash with tender meat, potatoes, and red paprika broth